 - The suspect was previously convicted of a registerable sex crime (sexual assault, sexual battery, etc...…);

 - The suspect resided in CA;

-- The suspect actually knew that they had a responsibility to register as a sex offender OR
+- The suspect knew that they had a responsibility to register as a sex offender OR

-- They willfully failed to either update their registration, or register within 5 working days after a change of residence.
+- They willfully failed to update their registration or register within five working days after a change of residence.

-The government is required to show that the suspect had the intention of failing to register, so if it can be proved that the suspect did not actually know of his duty to register, the suspect may have a defense.
-If the suspect has been found as a violent offender, stronger requirements must be met to keep their registration valid.
+The government must show that the suspect intended to fail to register, so if it can be proved that the suspect did not know of his duty to write, the suspect may have a defense.
+If the suspect has been found as a violent offender, more robust requirements must be met to keep their registration valid.